Kauna Malgwi

-Kauna Ibrahim Malgwi is a clinical psychologist and leader of the Content Moderators Union in Nigeria.
+Kauna Ibrahim Malgwi is a clinical psychologist and leader of the Content Moderators Union Nigeria in Nigeria.

 Advocacy

 After working for Sama as a content moderator and being exposed to traumatising content, Malgwi testified against Meta Platforms as part of the Sama v Meta Platforms lawsuit.
 Malgwi has since founded Digital Rights and Mental Health Initiative Africa (DRMHIA), a non-profit organisation that advocates for online privacy, digital addiction, and cyberbullying.

 Education

 Malgwi is a PhD student in psychology at Pan Africa Christian University focusing on digital wellbeing and mental health.